Escape sequences in C: Escape

 The non-standard sequence \e represents the escape character in GCC, clang and tcc.
 It was not added to the C standard because it has no meaningful equivalent in some character sets (such as EBCDIC).

 Newline

-Sequence \n maps to one byte, despite the fact that the platform may use more than one byte to denote a newline, such as the DOS/Windows CRLF sequence, 0x0D 0x0A.
-The translation from 0x0A to 0x0D 0x0A on DOS and Windows occurs when the byte is written out to a file or to the console, and the inverse translation is done when text files are read.
+Sequence \n maps to one byte, despite the fact that the platform may use more than one byte to denote a newline, such as the CRLF sequence, 0x0D 0x0A.
+The translation from 0x0A to 0x0D 0x0A on MS-DOS and Windows occurs when the byte is written out to a file or to the console, and the inverse translation is done when text files are read.

 Hex

 A hex escape sequence must have at least one hex digit following \x, with no upper bound; it continues for as many hex digits as there are.
 Thus, for example, \xABCDEFG denotes the byte with the numerical value ABCDEF_{16}, followed by the letter G, which is not a hex digit.
 However, if the resulting integer value is too large to fit in a single byte, the actual numerical value assigned is implementation-defined.
 Most platforms have 8-bit char types, which limits a useful hex escape sequence to two hex digits.
 However, hex escape sequences longer than two hex digits might be useful inside a wide character or wide string literal (prefixed with L):